 - Bloggers – The blogger writes reviews of the seller product and services and promotes the brand, driving traffic to the seller’s site

 - Email lists – It is an old and effective way of affiliate marketing to promote the seller’s products.
-The affiliate sends email newsletter that includes hyperlinks to products to target people and earn commission after the consumer purchase the product
+The affiliate sends an email newsletter that includes hyperlinks to products to target people and earns commission after the consumer purchase the product

-- Large media websites – These sites are created with a focus on building huge audience and they promote seller’s products to these audience through the use of banners and contextual affiliate links.
+- Large media websites – These sites are created with a focus on building a huge audience and they promote seller’s products to these audiences through the use of banners and contextual affiliate links.

-- Unlike most marketing channels, the seller only pay per transaction with affiliate marketing.
-In other words, seller only spend money when seller make money.
+- Unlike most marketing channels, the seller only pays per transaction with affiliate marketing.
+In other words, the seller only spends money when the seller makes money.
 This strategy is important for small businesses that have limited resources to spend on advertising.

 - It’s easy for anyone to be an affiliate — even if an affiliate doesn’t have a website and he can rely on aff social media channels, entirely.

-- US, UK and Germany together hold 65% of total affiliate market share while retail sector accounted 43% of total affiliate industry revenue.
+- US, UK, and Germany together hold 65% of the total affiliate market share while the retail sector accounted for 43% of total affiliate industry revenue.

 More To Explore

 Industry report Overview of 2020 Affiliate Marketing Statistics & Trends